sudheermuthyala/AKS/02-Docker-fundamentals/README.md

 - **Flexible :** Even the most complex applications can be containerized.
 - **Lightweight :** Containers leverage and share the host kernel, making them much more efficient in terms of system resources than virtual machines.
-- Portable You can build locally, deploy to the
+- **Portable** You can build locally, deploy to the cloud, and run anywhere.